anvu2002/Key_Logger_Socket/README.md

 # Key_Logger_Socket
 ## Motivation
 Build a portfolio for basic python and networking background \
-Developed a simple keylogger script with added remote connection feature using python socket module
+Develop a simple keylogger script with added remote connection feature using python socket module

 ## Usages
 ```